 Please read on...

-And don't forget to follow us on https://medium.com/@shiftasia
+And don’t forget to follow us at https://medium.com/@shiftasia

 What is Agile Testing? | 3Ss and 4Cs in Agile Model